The dollar and euro prices are rising: Currencies continue to soar in Cuba as the energy crisis worsens

 Exchange rate from MLC to CUP according to elTOQUE: 425 CUP.

-The informal market has experiencedmore than 15 consecutive days of sustained increases in the dollar and the euro, a trend that coincides with the worsening of the energy crisis, prolonged blackouts, and the continued shortage of basic goods on the island.
+The informal market has recorded more than 15 consecutive days of sustained increases in the value of the dollar and the euro, a trend that coincides with the worsening of the energy crisis, prolonged blackouts, and the ongoing shortage of basic goods on the island.

-For many Cubans, the dollar and the euro have become safe havens against the constant depreciation of the national currency.
+For many Cubans, the dollar and the euro have become safe havens amid the constant devaluation of the national currency.

-The energy situation is experiencing the most complex moment in recent years.
+The energy situation is going through the most complex period in recent years.

-Electricity generation deficits have become a constant issue, impacting both households and economic activity, and exacerbating supply problems.
+Electricity generation deficits have become a constant issue, affecting both households and economic activity, and exacerbating supply problems.

-In this context, the rising cost of foreign currency acts as a thermometer of public trust.
+In that context, the rising cost of foreign currency serves as a thermometer for citizen confidence.

-The greater the doubts about the economy's recovery capacity, the higher the pressure on the dollar and the euro.
+The greater the doubts about the economy's ability to recover, the greater the pressure on the dollar and the euro.

 The structural causes behind the escalation

-The accelerated depreciation of the peso is due to unresolved structural problems: chronic foreign exchange shortages, low performance of the tourism sector, a decline in exports, lack of productive investment, and a monetary expansion not backed by national production.
+The accelerated depreciation of the peso is driven by unresolved structural problems: chronic foreign exchange shortages, poor performance in the tourism sector, a decline in exports, lack of productive investment, and monetary expansion without support from national production.

-However, for many economists, the measure represented an implicit admission of the impact of inflation and the loss of purchasing power of the peso.
+However, for many economists, the measure constituted an implicit acknowledgment of the impact of inflation and the loss of purchasing power of the peso.

-Since 2020, the peso has lost more than 95% of its value against the dollar in the informal market, dropping from around 42 CUP per dollar to the current 650 CUP.
+Since 2020, the peso has lost over 95% of its value against the dollar in the informal market, dropping from around 42 CUP per dollar to the current 650 CUP.

-The Observatory of Currencies and Finances of Cuba (OMFi) warned that greater economic isolation could result in more restrictions on the entry of foreign currency, reduced availability of imported goods, and an additional increase in inflationary pressures.
+The Observatory of Currencies and Finances of Cuba (OMFi) warned that greater economic isolation could lead to more restrictions on the entry of foreign currency, a reduced availability of imported goods, and an additional increase in inflationary pressures.

-The new barrier broken by the dollar and the euro not only reflects the behavior of the currencies: it also depicts the worsening of an economic and energy crisis that continues to hit the pockets of Cubans hard and shows no signs of slowing down.
+The new barrier broken by the dollar and the euro not only reflects the behavior of the currencies; it also depicts the worsening of an economic and energy crisis that continues to severely impact the finances of Cubans, showing no signs of slowing down.

-Equivalence of United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates this June 12th:
+Equivalence of United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates of this June 12:

 1 USD = 650 CUP.